awsdocs/amazon-rds-user-guide/doc_source/Oracle.Resources.Shared.md

 **Note**
 For a DB instance for development and testing, you can choose **Dev/Test**\.

-1. On the page **Specify DB details**, shown following, set these values:
+1. On the page **Specify DB details**, shown following, set the following values\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Oracle.Resources.Shared.html)
 ![\[Specify DB Details form\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/Siebel-DB.png)

 1. Choose **Next**\.

-1. On the page **Configure advanced settings**, shown following, set these values:
+1. On the page **Configure advanced settings**, shown following, set the following values\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Oracle.Resources.Shared.html)